 Caring for a container is mostly common sense, but there are a few things you can do to keep your box in a good condition.

 Ensure the contents of your container are dry and moisture free before you put them inside - this will help reduce moisture build up inside your container.

 Regularly check the double end door hinges and locking bars, apply oil to lubricate the hinges and locking bars to keep them moving freely.

 Try to keep a little space free at the top of the unit and down the sides to allow the air to circulate.
 This helps heat to disperse and prevent moisture.

-Yes - new 40ft shipping containers are often converted for uses other than shipping and basic secure storage.
+Yes, 40ft New Shipping Containers are often converted for uses other than shipping and basic secure storage.
 Take a look at our conversions page for some examples of our recent conversion projects.